ivanitlearning/learning-k8s/ArgoCD.md

 ArgoCD can check if various k8s resource types are healthy

 - Service - Check that it has hostname or has status for ingress
-- Inress - Has hostname or IP
+- Ingress - Has hostname or IP
-- Deployment, StatefulSet, Daemonset - Replicas match desired
+- Deployment, StatefulSet, DaemonSet - Replicas match desired
 - PVC - Status.phase is Bound

 Possible to write [custom health check in Lua](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#way-1-define-a-custom-health-check-in-argocd-cm-configmap), and defined in ConfigMap `argocd-cm`.
 It can be used to monitor configmaps for undesirable values.